-Pasta Alla Vodka – tender pasta in a delicious, rich tomato-cream vodka sauce.
-Top with freshly grated parmesan cheese.
-Restaurant quality in under 30 minutes.
+Pasta Alla Vodka – tender pasta in a rich, delicious tomato-cream vodka sauce topped with crispy pancetta and freshly grated parmesan cheese.

-This is a simple restaurant quality meal you can enjoy at home in comfy pants and fuzzy socks if you so desire.
+This is a simple restaurant quality meal you can enjoy at home in your comfiest pants and fuzzy socks.

 Does Pasta Alla Vodka contain vodka?